0xFableOrg/xchain/README.md

 [altair]: https://prestwich.substack.com/p/altair

-(2) The key difference between a light client and full client is that a full client also verifies execution, and as such, is capable of participating in "social consensus": it may choose the to follow the set of rules (the state transition function) that it considers legimitate.
+(2) The key difference between a light client and full client is that a full client also verifies execution, and as such, is capable of participating in "social consensus": it may choose to follow the set of rules (the state transition function) that it considers legimitate.

 **Validator bridges** are systems where a set of validators are commissioned to validate the source chain, and must attest to the authenticity of the information (whether it is a state root,